What Is Emergency Maintenance? (And Why It’s Important)

 Share

-In this guide, we’ll examine what emergency maintenance involves, when emergency maintenance might be required, how emergency maintenance contrasts with other types of maintenance and how to create an emergency maintenance plan.
+In this guide, we’ll examine what emergency maintenance involves, when it might be required, how it contrasts with other types of maintenance and how to create an emergency maintenance plan.
 We’ll also cover how a preventive maintenance program could help organizations ideally avoid the need for emergency maintenance in the first place.

 Why Is Emergency Maintenance Important?

-Emergency maintenance typically involves immediate, unplanned repairs to protect stakeholders like employees and customers, as well as physical property, profitability or even your organization’s existence.
-It’s sometimes called reactive maintenance, though as we’ll explore in this article, emergency maintenance generally requires a more immediate response than some other types of reactive maintenance.
+Emergency maintenance typically involves immediate, unplanned repairs to protect stakeholders like employees and customers as well as physical property, profitability or even your organization’s existence.
+It’s sometimes called reactive maintenance, though as we’ll explore in this article, emergency maintenance generally requires a more immediate response than other reactive strategies.

 For example, a restaurant with a gas leak needs emergency maintenance.
 It’s one thing to ask customers to leave for their own safety, but if left untreated, the gas leak could turn into a fire that spreads throughout the building.
 The financial fallout from that, even with insurance, could be enough to cause the restaurant to close permanently.